InVision is committed to compliance with the California Consumer Privacy Act (CCPA), a new California law that went into

 How can I exercise my consumer rights under the CCPA?

 Please refer to our rights management page for information on how you can do things like access, rectify, export or erase your personal information.
-You can also contact us directly at [email protected] or please visit this form if you have any additional requests or questions.
+You can also contact us through this form if you have any additional requests or questions.

 How does the verification process work?

 InVision takes all reasonable precautions to verify your identity in connection with fulfilling its responsibilities under the CCPA.
 InVision will verify each request based on the following process:

-To initiate a request under CCPA, you must contact InVision via [email protected] from the email address associated with your personal information.
+To initiate a request under CCPA, you must contact InVision through this form from the email address associated with your personal information.
 Once we receive your request, we will send a confirmation response to which you will need to reply before we will be able to proceed.

 Can I opt out of the sale of my personal information?